 Panchase Village Trek

 Panchase Village, also known as a sacred religious site, is a perfect blend of culture and biodiversity.
-This village is epitome for the beautiful sceneries and fascinating culture, and like minded people.
-Even though this trek is considered relatively easy and non touristic, the village boats a wide variety of flora and fauna.
+This village is epitome of the beautiful sceneries and fascinating culture and like-minded people.
+Even though this trek is considered relatively easy and nontouristic, the village boats a wide variety of flora and fauna.
 This is a panoramic trek that starts from Pokhara, the city of lakes.
 This trek is off the beaten route and usually less crowded which allows you to enjoy fully.
 Unlike many other treks, this trek starts with a brief boating in Phewa Lake and continues up to the World Peace Pagoda, through the forest, where you can get a glimpse of diverse flora and fauna of Nepal and past a number of villages and experience the daily lives of the some ethnic mixes, such as Brahmin, Magar and Gurung from close.

 Khaptad National Park